smnorris/modelled_stream_crossings/README.md

 # bcstreamcrossings

-Generate potential transportation/stream crossing locations in British Columbia.
+Generate potential locations of transportation-stream crossings in British Columbia

 In addition to running the simple intersection of roads/railways and stream linework, this tool:
 - removes duplicate crossings as best as possible (road data comes from several sources)